kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Binding and local client

 When a pod is scheduled, scheduler's caches are populated with the current state of the cluster.
-The population is done through client quering the Apiserver.
+The population is done through client querying the Apiserver.
 Once a pod is scheduled it is bind back to the Apiserver.
 Kubelet acknowledge the pod and makes sure all containers specified in the pod are running.
 Kubelet reflects the new pod and reports the state back to the Apiserver.
-As scheduler's caches are continuosly updated (through functions implementing ``Watch`` and ``List`` interface), node statuses (consumed resources, volume claims, etc.) are updated and the process starts over.
+As scheduler's caches are continuously updated (through functions implementing ``Watch`` and ``List`` interface), node statuses (consumed resources, volume claims, etc.) are updated and the process starts over.

 As the prediction works with the caches captured before prediction,